1. Home

 2. Knowledge Base

-3. ID Tip: How to Check Your Ally Accessibility Report in Blackboard Ultra
+3. ID Tip: Checking Your Ally Accessibility Report

 The Ally Course Accessibility Report provides an overview of the accessibility of your course content in Blackboard Ultra.
 It displays an overall accessibility score and highlights specific files or items that require improvement, providing guidance on how to address them.